I’m doing it again. The show goes on. Third sentence here.

 The genesis of the new build came about after I spoke to some amazing people at my current company about my career progression.

-And the most important thing they shared with me was where I was lacking.
+In the spirit of self growth, the most important and enlightening thing they shared with me was where I was lacking.

 Being self-taught, I have always had a certain lack of direction with my coding journey, so I wanted frank advice on where I could improve and what the next steps in my journey should be.